Somatic markers: even Spock needs feelings

 He studied people without amygdalas (the emotion-generation part of the brain), and found that they were unable to make decisions.
 They could see logically what they should do, but found it stressful to make even a simple decision, such as what to have for lunch.

-Mmm.
-Lunch.
-What about the amygdala then?
+What about the amygdala?

 Well, these findings show that, even with a seemingly logical decision - without tapping into our emotions, we can’t bring ourselves to take the plunge and choose.

 Somatic markers are instinctive emotional reactions based on previous experiences with similar situations.
 These reactions narrow down your options, which are then processed more thoroughly before a final decision is made.
 So, somatic markers increase the efficiency and accuracy of decision making.
-Following Damasio’s theory, without this emotional input, decision making would be pretty much impossible - it would simply take too long to sift through all the options.
+Following Damasio’s Somatic Marker Hypothesis, without this emotional input, decision making would be pretty much impossible - it would simply take too long to sift through all the options.

 Think about if you’re trying to convince someone of something, or present your solution as the obvious choice.
 Using the Somatic Marker Hypothesis, you know that you won’t get the result you want through presenting logic alone.
 So, take them on a journey - tap into their emotions, and make yours a solution that feels good, as well as makes sense.